Bin1512/bin1512.github.io/_pages/projects.md

 ## Programming

-* **Temple of the Treasure Hunt – A Console-Based Treasure Game with Leaderboard & Data Visualization**<br>
+* **Game Design and Analysis: The Temple of Treasure Hunt**<br>
-  Developed an interactive Python game where players search for hidden treasure behind one of ten doors in a mysterious temple. **The game tracks player performance, stores results in a CSV file, and visualizes statistics with a bar chart using Matplotlib.** Implemented file handling, weighted averages, and leaderboard ranking based on fewest attempts.
-The game integrates user input, randomization, and performance analysis, offering both engaging gameplay and insight into basic data science concepts.
+ Developed a console-based treasure hunting game where players search for hidden rewards behind doors, with performance affecting the final prize.
+Implemented file handling to save player results, a leaderboard to track top scores, and matplotlib visualizations to display player attempts, combining game design, programming logic, and basic statistical analysis.
   [**View full PDF report**](https://bin1512.github.io/files/Tresure_Temple.pdf)

 * **Python Programming and Data Analysis in the Energy Finance Market: A Case Study with OKQ8 Fuel Prices**<br>